+During our earlier studies, we discovered that stem/progenitor cells are more flexible than previously thought, and this flexibility can determine both normal development and disease: conversion of myoblasts to neuronal phenotypes with a single recombinant molecule.
 We were one of the first to show muscle progenitor cells (mesodermal lineage) can be reprogrammed by a genome-wide transcriptomic shift into a physiologically active neuronal phenotype (ectodermal lineage) by simply activating REST target genes with a single recombinant transcription factor.
 Although not universally accepted in 2003-2004, our studies provided some of the earliest evidence that cells are more flexible than was previously thought: cell fates can be switched by simple manipulation of a few transcription factors.
 Later elegant studies from several laboratories have shown that mouse and human fibroblasts can be reprogrammed to an induced-pluripotent state (iPS) by the transfer of a few transcription factors and that these iPS cells can then be differentiated into various cell-types, supporting our original findings.
 These studies have far-reaching implications in stem cell biology and human health.

 We discovered that REST maintains pluripotency of embryonic stem cells by maintaining the expression of the known pluripotency regulators, including Oct4, Nanog, and Sox2, through a novel microRNA-mediated mechanism.
 Our further work results resolved some of the contradictions in the literature and showed that the REST-mediated regulation of ES cell pluripotency depends on the cell-type (not all ES lines are the same) as well as the culture conditions, indicating how various factors form part of an interconnected genome-wide network influencing each other.

 I began my independent laboratory with two projects, the MB project described above, and a second project focused on determining how chromatin states regulate transcription at the beginning of mammalian development.
 By modifying chromatin through histone manipulation in mouse 1-cell and 2-cell embryos, we discovered that the chromatin regulation of transcription begins at the 2-cell stage of development, coinciding with the onset of zygotic transcription.
 Further, this function requires a unique coactivator activity.
 This was an exciting finding, but at the same time, we also discovered the important role of REST in MB.
 Because the latter discovery had potential relevance to MB patient care, we redeployed all our lab resources to that project.
 Recently, our work on REST in normal mice came full circle.
-Although REST overexpression (OE) has been implicated in many diseases and behavioral disorders, there has been a critical lack of a conditional REST OE mouse model creating a roadblock to mechanistically study the role of REST OE in these disorders under physiological conditions.
+Although REST overexpression (OE) has been implicated in many diseases and behavioral disorders, there has been a critical lack of a conditional human REST OE mouse model creating a roadblock to mechanistically study the role of REST OE in these disorders under physiological conditions.
 To this end, we became involved in addressing this problem.
-We have now created the first conditional REST OE knockin mouse line.
-Our published results confirm that tissue-specific REST OE in these mice is physiologically relevant.
-Genome-wide analyses followed by biochemical and behavioral assays indicated that REST regulates spontaneous locomotion by repressing a new target, Dopamine Receptor 2.
-In another line of work and in collaboration with Hui-Lin Pan, we discovered that REST regulates chronic pain after nerve injury.
-We are currently working to decipher these mechanisms.
+We have now created the first conditional hREST OE knockin mouse line.
+Our results confirm that tissue-specific REST OE in these mice is physiologically relevant.
+Our data suggested that REST represses a new target, Dopamine Receptor 2.
+Using our Rest conditional OE mouse line and a complementary Rest conditional knockout mice line, our most recent studies in collaboration with Hui-Lin Pan suggest that REST in DRG neurons is involved in neuropathic pain after nerve injury by regulating unique epigenomic and transcriptomic signatures (including mRNAs and miRs).